Welcome to the studio

 FAQs

-• Just as Auguste Gusteau in Ratatouille believed that “Anyone can cook,” I believe that anyone can sing.
+• Just as Gusteau in Disney’s Ratatouille believed that “Anyone can cook,” I believe that anyone can sing.

 • Voice Lessons for Younger Students

-For our younger singers, I typically begin lessons once they've developed reading skills, generally around 2nd grade.
+I typically begin lessons with younger singers once they've developed reading skills — around 2nd grade.

-• Introduce them to the various parts of their voice and the corresponding sensations.
+• Introduce them to their voice and its sensations

 • Lessons occur in the Houston area.
-I primarily teach at my home studio in Houston’s Montrose district, but I occasionally am able to travel for lessons should a client have a space for it to be held.
+I primarily teach at my home studio in Houston’s Upper Kirby district.

 what to expect

-Each voice lesson focuses on helping you find your most authentic sound which also happens to be your best sound.
-I begin each voice lesson with a warm-up which is a series of exercises that focuses solely on refining vocal technique.
+Every lesson is focused on helping you find your most authentic sound — which also happens to be your best sound.

 Asa Ambrose, baritone.
 Headshot

-Growing up immersed in music as the child of a voice professor, Mr. Ambrose developed a deep passion for empowering others to discover confidence and authenticity in their singing.
-From a formative age, he knew he wanted to pursue music and enrich his life by being a private teacher.
+Growing up immersed in music, Mr. Ambrose developed a deep passion for empowering others to discover confidence and authenticity in their singing.

-He holds a Bachelor of Music in Vocal Performance from Texas Christian University and continually refines his understanding of vocal technique and repertoire through ongoing private study and dedicated research of vocal literature.
-Additionally, he studies the Alexander Technique with Dr. Melody Rich, which provides a wealth of technical information.
-The Alexander Technique is a therapeutic body awareness method that focuses on improved posture and movement and how it relates to the individual as a whole; this is especially pertinent to singers.
-Mr. Ambrose’s mission is to continually learn and grow so he can best serve his students' musical journeys.
+He holds a Bachelor of Music in Vocal Performance from Texas Christian University and continually refines his craft through his own private study and vocal literature research.
+In addition to this, he studies Alexander Technique with Dr. Melody Rich.
+The Alexander Technique — a therapeutic method focusing on posture, movement, and body awareness — is especially pertinent to singers.

-As a teacher, he has learned from great teachers and pedagogues including W. Steven Smith (The Naked Voice, Northwestern University), Dr. Robert Best (Baylor), Daniel Belcher (University of Houston), Dr. Melody Rich, and J. David Brock.
-From these world-class teachers, he has gained a cache of tools that enlighten his teaching.
-He credits his various successes with Houston Grand Opera, OPERA San Antonio-Classical Music Institute, YoungArts, NATS, and more, to these renowned mentors and their generosity of work.
-He models a great deal of his teaching after these luminaries.
+He has studied with world-class pedagogues including W. Stephen Smith (The Naked Voice, Northwestern University), Dr. Robert Best (Baylor University), Daniel Belcher (University of Houston), Dr. Melody Rich, and J. David Brock, and credits his successes with Houston Grand Opera, OPERA San Antonio, YoungArts, and NATS to their mentorship and generosity.

-His Houston-area students are actively engaged and highly successful in the voice and theatre community, consistently achieving recognition in TMEA, UIL Solo & Ensemble, TPSMEA, and ACDA, and performing in numerous school and professional productions with organizations like Wildfish Theatre, Theatre Under the Stars, and the Alley Theatre.
+His Houston-area students are highly successful in the voice and theatre community, earning recognition in TMEA, UIL Solo & Ensemble, TPSMEA, and ACDA, and performing with organizations including Wildfish Theatre, HITS Theatre, Theatre Under the Stars, Houston Grand Opera, and the Alley Theatre.

 He holds a home studio in Upper Kirby and serves on the voice faculty of Annunciation Orthodox School.